 He is a three-star prospect and the No. 20-rated player in Ohio.

-Last season, Jacobs recorded 67 tackles, forced three fumbles, recovered three fumbles and intercepted a pass en route to All-Southwest District first-team honors.
+As a junior, Jacobs recorded 67 tackles, forced three fumbles, recovered three fumbles and intercepted a pass en route to All-Southwest District first-team honors.

 Caden Niekamp -- Ball State